hien-cao/Game-online-shop/README.md

 * User must be authenticated (as developer)
 * The name of the game must be unique
-* The URL must be valid (simple validation with Django)
+* The URL must be unique and valid (simple validation with Django)

-We use a simple form for this.
+Games are added and modified with a a simple form.
+It is not possible to remove games as this would require us to take into account the balance of the accounts and that is something we are not interested in.

 #### Statistics

 For developers:

-* number of times played
-* number of purchases:
+* number of purchases (all/game):
-  * purchases this week/month/year
+  * purchases this month/year/total
-* cumulative revenue
+* cumulative revenue (all/game)

 For players:

-* total playtime
-  * playtime per game
 * purchase history

 #### Updating a game

 Same conditions as in [adding games](#Adding\ Game) apply.
-Additionally, game cannot be deleted if anyone has purchased it.
 Changing the cost of the game does not affect the old purchases in any way so that they are still valid (price is what it was at the hour of purchase).

 #### Saving/Loading